 What is the role of the physical environment in the hospital of the 21st century?
 How can smart design reduce staff and patient stress, increase effectiveness in delivering care, and improve overall healthcare quality?
-Four students from the University of South Florida Sarasota-Manatee’s College of Hospitality and Technology Leadership recently participated in a three-month-long initiative with Blake Medical Center to find out.
+Four students from the University of South Florida Sarasota-Manatee’s College of Hospitality & Tourism Leadership recently participated in a three-month-long initiative with Blake Medical Center to find out.

 The simple goal behind the study?
 Creating a hospital with hospitality.

-Dr. Cihan Cobanoglu, dean of the College of Hospitality and Technology Leadership at USFSM, says the partnership was a natural one.
+Dr. Cihan Cobanoglu, dean of the College of Hospitality & Tourism Leadership at USFSM, says the partnership was a natural one.
 “We asked our students to look at the hospital experience through the eyes of the hospitality industry,” he says.
 “Our field offers the greatest expertise in creating hospitable and healthy environments.
 Why not apply some of these same principles to hospitals?”

 Dan Friedrich, president and chief executive officer at Blake, says the timing could not have been better.
 “Over the past several years, Blake has been focused on creating high-amenity specialty units to combine clinical excellence with a high-service, hotel-like environment for our patients.
 As we discussed plans for the newest such unit, a post-surgical cardiac floor, we wanted to strengthen the service component.
 Dr. Richard Peterson, a cardiac surgeon at Blake, was the one to suggest partnering with a college hospitality program.
 USF Sarasota-Manatee, with its proximity and reputation for excellence, was the obvious choice for a collaborative project with our hospital.”